 New Years is always exciting!
 And this year, we started with a splash!
 In the first week of January 2019, April and I (Janis) went to Nusa Lembongan to conduct my undergraduate thesis field work, and April's field work experience.
-Both of us joined Marine Megafauna Foundation - SE Asia to conduct a research project on the microplastics available around the manta ray's feeding ground in Nusa Penida.
+Both of us joined MMF from Udayana University to support their research project on the microplastics found in and around the manta ray's feeding ground in Nusa Penida.
 Manta rays are an important asset to the island's tourism industry.
 As Nusa Islands are a Marine Protected Area (MPA), it's important to learn about the manta rays and the things that are threatening their existence in the area.

 Moving research equipment from the house to the lab